You can use parental controls to limit the amount of time your child spends on their device or on a particular app.

 Here, you can toggle on/off Kids Safe, which lets you block a number of ‘website types’ that aren’t suited to under-18s.

-When setting up a new Vodafone Broadband deal, you’ll get the opportunity to adjust its ‘content controls’ slider that restricts internet use to a number of different levels:
+When setting up a new Vodafone Broadband deal, you’ll get the opportunity to adjust its ‘content controls’ slider that restricts internet use to some different levels:

 None: Completely unrestricted access to any website, including potentially dangerous ones (so not recommended)